Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

-We detail in the following our two-step proposal: perturbation and aggregation. \paragraph{Step 1: Perturbation.} We begin by generating perturbed quantities related to the uncertainty class $\Omega$ in \eqref{eq: omega in gamma} and objective function $\tau(\beta)$ in \eqref{eq: def of tau beta}.
-Specifically, conditioning on the observed data, we generate i.i.d.\ samples $\{\widehat{\Sigma}^{[m]}\}_{m=1}^M$ and $\{\widehat{\gamma}^{[m]}\}_{m=1}^M$, following
+{\bf Step 1: Perturbation.} We begin by generating perturbed quantities related to the uncertainty class $\Omega$ in \eqref{def: Omega} and objective function $\tau(\beta)$ in \eqref{eq: def of tau beta}.
+Specifically, conditioning on the observed data, we generate i.i.d.\ samples $\{\widehat{\Sigma}^{[m]},\widehat{\gamma}^{[m]}\}_{m=1}^M$, following